O-RAN Xapps Conflict Prediction Using Graph Convolutional Networks: Proposed Method

 After passing through two layers of graph convolution, the final node representations are passed through a fully connected layer to perform graph classification.
 A mean pooling mechanism is applied to the node features.
 It aggregates information into a graph-level representation before making the final classification.

 Instead of processing the entire graph at once, mini-batch processing is executed.
 This involves processing smaller subgraphs simultaneously, which helps reduce memory usage and computational time.
 Furthermore, a stratified K-Fold is implemented to ensure that each fold in the cross-validation process has a similar distribution of classes as the entire dataset during training and validation.
 This is particularly useful since real-world traffic is highly imbalanced.

-Early stopping is implemented in our model which is a method used to prevent overfitting by monitoring the validation loss during training, and halting the training process if the model's performance on the validation set does not improve for a specified number of epochs.
+Early stopping is implemented in our model to prevent overfitting by monitoring the validation loss during training.
+The training process is terminated if the model's performance on the validation set does not improve for a specified number of epochs.
 The delta ensures that only considerable improvements in validation loss are evaluated as indicators of progress, preventing early stopping from being triggered by negligible changes.

 The L2 regularization is implemented to mitigate overfitting.
 The L2 regularization adds a penalty to the loss function that prevents the model from giving too much weight to any single feature.
-It achieves this by squaring the model's weights and adding the result to the loss, causing the model to prefer lower weight values.
+This is achieved by squaring the model's weights and adding the result to the loss, causing the model to prefer lower weight values.
 The equation for L2 regularization is given by:

 where \( \lambda \) is the regularization parameter controlling the strength of the regularization, \( w_i \) is the weight for the \(i\)-th feature in the model, and \( n \) is the total number of weights in the model.